Systolic inequalities and the Horowitz-Myers conjecture: Introduction

-where $\sigma$ denotes the length of the shortest closed curve $\alpha$ in $(\partial M,g)$ satisfying $\int_\alpha \Xi \neq 0$. \end{theorem}
+where $\sigma$ denotes the length of the shortest closed curve $\alpha$ in $\partial M$ satisfying $\int_\alpha \Theta_0 \neq 0$. \end{theorem}

-To deduce Theorem \ref{higher.dim.inequality} from Theorem \ref{2D.inequality}, we construct a minimal slicing with free boundary.
-The minimal slicing technique was pioneered in the fundamental work of Schoen and Yau \cite{Schoen-Yau1}.
-This argument is closely related to the torical symmetrization procedure described in Section 12 of Gromov and Lawson's paper \cite{Gromov-Lawson} (see also \cite{Fischer-Colbrie-Schoen} and \cite{Gromov}).
+In particular, if $M$ is diffeomorphic to $B^2 \times T^{n-2}$, then the topological assumptions in Theorem \ref{higher.dim.inequality.1} are satisfied.
+To deduce Theorem \ref{higher.dim.inequality.1} from Theorem \ref{2D.inequality}, we construct a minimal slicing with free boundary.
+The minimal slicing technique was introduced in the fundamental work of Schoen and Yau \cite{Schoen-Yau1}.
+This argument is closely related to the torical symmetrization procedure developed by Gromov and Lawson \cite{Gromov-Lawson} (see also \cite{Fischer-Colbrie-Schoen} and \cite{Gromov}).